 Sometimes, the representatives are filing on behalf of the companies, and they are actually not really visible in usual assignee based searches.
 Also making note of the legal representatives with whom they are filing in.
 Also other information such as the kind of jurisdictions they are interested in, the strength of a portfolio size, and all that.
 So, all that information can be analyzed.
 And, finally, this can help any company or the client to strategize whether they should design around the claims or they should save themselves from any possible infringement threat, narrowing their claims and making the best use of rejected applications to develop on their own technology areas.
 Because all that filing all that filed application, which are not making up to the grant, can be used in better ways.
 And, of course, the market which they can target or which they might have to forego can also be understood and the strategies can be made accordingly.

-So then, once this competitor portfolio is studied, the next step in the analysis is understanding new entrance.
+Once this competitor portfolio is studied, the next step in the analysis is understanding new entrance.
 So, new entrance might not be visible if we’re just sticking to the original list of assignees which we are searching through assignee based searches or inventor based base.
-So, some additional solution analysis needs to be performed on the basis of keyword based searches, classification, and citation searches.
+Here, some additional solution analysis needs to be performed on the basis of keyword based searches, classification, and citation searches.
 So that, any emerging players which are not in the radar can also be identified.
 And also any scientific literature which is published irrespective of their being a patent portfolio, even that needs to be studied.
 So that they work from a very nascent stage can be understood.

 So, knowledge of emerging players can be very helpful for the client to identify what are the aspirations of these new players.
 Are they really filing for ultimately getting grant or they are happy with the ‘patent pending’ label with their portfolio.
 And usually, with smaller companies, it is difficult for them to maintain the cost for keeping up a patent.
 So, how are they aspirations in terms of portfolio?
 And also to demining new inventors, which might be helpful for them as a resource pool.
 So, all this information is really very helpful.